Economic history of the United States: Automobiles and trucks

 By the dawn of the 20th century, automobiles had begun to replace horse-drawn carriages.
-Numerous companies were building cars, but car manufacturing was challenging.
+A number of companies were building cars, but car manufacturing was challenging.
 Consequently, prices were high and production was low.
 Mass production techniques of the mid-1910s brought down the cost of automobiles and sales grew dramatically.
 By 1919 automobile registrations were 6.6 million and truck registrations were 898,000.

 Replacing horses with cars and trucks eliminated enormous quantities of horse manure and urine from city streets, greatly reducing the labor for street cleaning and also improving sanitation and living conditions.
 Reducing the number of horses for transportation freed up between one- sixth and one-quarter of all farm land.

 Highway system

 In 1900 there were only 200 miles of paved roads outside of cities in the U.S. By the late 1920s automobiles were becoming common, but there were few highways connecting cities.
 The Federal road building program ended in 1818, leaving states to build roads until the Federal Road act of 1916.
 A national highway system was agreed on in 1926, when an interstate program (not to be confused with the Dwight D. Eisenhower National System of Interstate and Defense Highways) began, there were 23.1 million cars and 3.5 million trucks.
 The system was nearly complete when the U. S. entered World War II in December 1941.